ajeglot/academic/content/education/MSENV/index.md

 The title is "Novel cultivation strategies of ammonia tolerant methanogenic consortia focused on: microbial growth, density and preservability".
 In short, high levels of ammonia are inhibiting the conversion of organic matter to methane in the anaerobic digestion process.
 To alleviate what is referred as ammonia inhibition, bioaugmentation of ammonia tolerant methanogenic consortia was investigated in the group where I studied.
-This novel technology proven effective, I got hte challenge to investigate ways to bring this technology to larger scale, from laboratory scale to pilot and field scale.
+This novel technology proven effective, I got the challenge to investigate ways to bring this technology to larger scale, from laboratory scale to pilot and field scale.
 Therefore, the objectives of this study were to optimize the cultivation of the ammonia tolerant methanogenic consortia, the concentration and the preservability.

 Therefore, I optimized the cultivation of the microbial cultures by comparing various fed-batch cultivation strategies.
 Then I tested the upconcentration method with the use of forward osmosis